icyphox/site/pages/blog/nullcon-2020.md

 Great choice of venue, perhaps even better than last time.
 The food was fine, the views were better.

-With _those_ things out of the way---let's talk talks.
-I think I preferred the panels to the talks---I enjoy a good, stimulating discussion as opposed to only half-understanding a deeply technical talk---but that's just me.
+With _those_ things out of the way -- let's talk talks.
+I think I preferred the panels to the talks -- I enjoy a good, stimulating discussion as opposed to only half-understanding a deeply technical talk -- but that's just me.
 But there was this one talk that I really enjoyed, perhaps due to its unintended comedic value; I'll get into that later.